sunilkumarvuppala/open-on-app/docs/FEATURES_LIST.md

 - ✅ Email-based recipients (for non-users)
 - ✅ Username display (@username) for connection-based recipients
 - ✅ Avatar display (from linked user profile for connections)
+- ✅ Letter count display (total letters exchanged) ⭐ NEW
+- ✅ "To Self" recipient option for self letters ⭐ NEW

 ---